Jump to:

 Overview and Description

-1. For the purposes of this section, biological aging is defined as a process of progressive, intrinsic, and cumulative cellular and organ changes that result in decrease of the organism’s ability to withstand stressors.
-These changes eventually result in the organism’s decreased ability to survive.
-Biological aging is also characterized by universality across populations, cultures, and physical environments.1
+• Biological aging is a process of progressive, intrinsic, and cumulative cellular and organ changes that result in decrease of the organism’s ability to withstand stressors and changes eventually result in the organism’s decreased ability to survive.
+Biological aging is also characterized by universality across populations, cultures, and physical environments.1 Those with accelerated biological aging are likely to develop chronic diseases and cognitive decline.35

-2. The exact causes of aging remain unknown.
-Many theories of aging are supported by experimental evidence, but a single unifying framework has yet to be found.
-Prominent themes in these theories include accumulation of free radical damage, imbalance between cellular damage vs. repair, and disorders of mitochondrial function.2
+• The exact causes of aging remain unknown.
+Prominent themes in theories include accumulation of free radical damage, imbalance between cellular damage vs. repair, disorders of mitochondrial function, telomere attrition, epigenetic alterations, genomic instability and immune aging.2,36 Men and women tend to age differently, with women living longer than men.36

-3. A well-known characteristic of biological aging is increased variability in the normal presentation, whether it be in populations, organ systems, or tissues.3 Not all cells in a tissue age at the same rate, nor do all tissues and organs age at the same rate within an organism.
-Likewise, in populations of healthy older adults, there is a wide range of what can be considered to be normal function.4,5 This variability at times can blur the distinction between healthy aging and disease of aging.
-Therefore, the clinician may benefit from observation of patients over time, in order to better determine the nature and rate of change in the neurologic findings.3
+• A characteristic of biological aging is increased variability in the normal presentation, whether it be in populations, organ systems, or tissues.3 Not all cells in a tissue age at the same rate, nor do all tissues and organs age at the same rate within an organism.
+Likewise, in populations of healthy older adults, there is a wide range of what can be considered to be normal functions.4,5 This variability can blur the distinction between healthy aging and disease of aging.
+Therefore, the clinician may benefit from observation of patients over a period.3

 Relevance to Clinical Practice

 The most consistently found change in cognition of healthy older adults is slowed processing speed, especially for new or complex information.
-Experts have noted that processing speed is such a pervasive part of cognition that it is difficult to test other aspects of cognition without involving a component of processing speed.
-Other common changes of cognitive aging include: decreased mental flexibility, decreased maintenance of sustained and/or divided attention, and decrements in working memory (ability to manipulate information held in short term memory/fluid intelligence).
+It is difficult to test other aspects of cognition without involving a component of processing speed.
+Other common changes of cognitive aging include decreased mental flexibility, decreased maintenance of sustained and/or divided attention (focusing on multiple tasks), and decrements in working memory (ability to manipulate information held in short term memory/fluid intelligence) but there is significant variability in the rate of decline.
+Most executive functions decline with age.
 Not decreased, however, are semantic memory (vocabulary, recall of facts learned in past/crystallized intelligence), and ability to learn new skills.
-Aging changes in other sensory systems can influence testing performance, and so need to be accounted for.
+One must account for changes in other sensory systems, particularly vision, which can influence cognitive testing performance.
+Performance on tests which are complex and timed tend to decline with age.

 The anatomic findings associated with these cognitive changes are not uniform throughout the brain.
 Findings from human MRI studies include decreased volume of gray matter in the prefrontal cortex (associated with executive functioning) and in the hippocampus (associated with memory).
 This decrease is not thought to be due to large amounts of neuron loss, but rather to decrease in neuron soma size, decrease in synapse number and decrease in complexity of dendrite branching.
-MRI studies of older brains have also reported decrease in white matter volume.
-This finding is related to increased myelin degeneration, decreased myelin repair, and shortening of myelinated nerve fibers.
+MRI studies of older brains have also reported a decrease in white matter volume related to increased myelin degeneration, decreased myelin repair, and shortening of myelinated nerve fibers.
 These changes in myelination are associated with slowed nerve conduction velocities.
-Due to the volume loss of cortex and white matter, ventricles may enlarge slightly.
-Accumulation of neurofibrillary tangles also occurs in brains of healthy older persons.11
+Due to the volume loss of cortex and white matter (about 5% per decade after the age of 40 years) there is enlargement of ventricles and other CSF spaces as well as wide and shallow sulci36.
+Occipital cortex seems to be least affected with aging.
+Accumulation of neurofibrillary tangles, lipofuscins and senile plaques also occurs in brains of healthy older persons.11,36

 Depression is not considered a requisite neurological change of aging.
-However, with the potential multiple stresses that older adults may experience (retirement, death of spouse, loss of physical health, etc.), depression is an important condition to recognize and treat.
-The incidence and prevalence of depression in the geriatric age group is projected to increase as the world’s population ages.12 Theories regarding the etiology of depression include decrease in neurotransmitter function and alterations in cell signaling,13 factors that are also influenced by aging.7
+However, with the potential multiple stresses that older adults may experience depression is important to recognize and treat.
+Theories regarding the etiology of depression include decrease in neurotransmitter function and alterations in cell signaling,13 factors that are also influenced by aging.7 Recent evidence points towards increase of aging related adverse outcomes in people with major depressive disorder as there is overlap between biological abnormalities in both situations.38

 Age-related stiffening of the lens results in decreased lens accommodation for near vision (presbyopia).
-Other vision changes of aging include: slowed adjustment to low light, decreased color discrimination, decreased depth perception, and decreased ability to detect contrast.
-Visual acuity may also decrease, and upward gaze can be limited.
-Many of these visual changes are related to a drop-out of photoreceptors and retinal ganglion cells.
+Other vision changes of aging include slowed adjustment to low light, decreased color discrimination, decreased depth perception, and decreased ability to detect contrast.
+Visual acuity may also decrease (higher incidence of low vision), and upward gaze can be limited.
+Many of these changes are related to a drop-out of photoreceptors and retinal ganglion cells.
 Slowed adjustment to dark is also related to slowed pupillary reflexes, and color discrimination is affected by yellowing of the lens with aging.

-High frequency hearing loss (presbycusis) becomes more common with increasing age.
-This problem is often related to atrophy of the capillary bed in the stria vascularis, or damage to cochlear hair cells, but can also be significantly influenced by environmental noise exposure.
+High frequency hearing loss (presbycusis or age related hearing loss) becomes more common with increasing age.
+This is often related to atrophy of the capillary bed in the stria vascularis, atrophy of spiral ganglion cells or damage to cochlear hair cells.
+Hearing loss can be significantly influenced by environmental noise exposure.
 High frequency hearing loss can affect ability to discern specific speech sounds, such as consonants.
-Older adults may also have difficulty understanding speech in noisy environments.
+This leads to impairment in understanding speech, especially in noisy environments.
 This problem is thought to be due not only to hearing loss, but also to altered auditory processing.
-The increased cognitive effort of listening may cause the older adult with hearing loss to show decreased memory for spoken information.
+The increased cognitive effort of listening may cause reduced cognitive functioning, especially reduced memory for spoken information in older adults with hearing loss.

 Deep tendon reflexes at the ankles may be decreased in up to ~30% of older adults by the age of 80 years.
 Other deep tendon reflexes are usually preserved.
-So-called pathological reflexes (palmo-mental, glabellar, snout, etc.) may be present in the healthy older adult for unknown reasons.
-Observation of the patient over time could be helpful in determining whether or not they may indicate sub-clinical neurologic disease.
+So-called pathological reflexes (palmomental, glabellar, snout, and grasp.) may be present in the healthy older adult without a specific pathology.
+Presence of multiple pathological reflexes at the same time increases likelihood of having a disease.
+Observation of the patient over time can help to determine whether there may indicate sub-clinical neurologic disease.

-The most common sensory change in older adults is a decrease in lower extremity vibratory sensation (in about 30% of persons over age 60 yrs.).
-Upper extremities tend not to show this decrement.
-Sensation for light touch and pain are generally preserved.
+The most common sensory change in older adults is a decrease in lower extremity vibratory sensation especially in big toe (in about 30% of persons over age 60 yrs.).
+Upper extremities tend not to show this decrement (less than 10% showing impairment).
+Sensation for joint position sense, light touch and pain are generally preserved.
+Peripheral neuropathy can affect 5-10% of geriatric population, increasing risks of falls.

 Other